 Counseling and Development

-All of our programs meet national standards in thier respective fields, including: the Council for Accreditation of Counseling and Related Educational Programs (CACREP)** and the Council for the Advancement of Standards in Higher Education (CAS).
-Our faculty members draw upon their extensive experience in working in their respective fields to provide dynamic learning opportunities for our students.
-Our students benefit from
+Faculty members in the Department of Counseling & Development draw upon their extensive experience in working in their respective fields to provide dynamic learning opportunities for our students.
+Our students benefit from:

 - Small class sizes which allow the faculty to work intensively with students.